 1.9.
 Dangerous situations

-These regulations do not apply to the transport of dangerous goods by an authorized officer, or an officer of an emergency service, to the extent necessary to avert, eliminate or minimize a dangerous situation.
+These regulations do not apply to the transport of dangerous goods by an authorised officer, or an officer of an emergency service, to the extent necessary to avert, eliminate or minimize a dangerous situation.

 1.10.
 Transport of small quantities